Messaging Applicants with Team Engine

 Adding saved messages

 Each and every message can be customized to fit the job you are hiring for.
 If you have specific questions you ask consistently, you can add them as a saved message to reduce the time you spend responding to candidates.
-With any text, it is better to not include a link in the body.
-Oftentimes, people prefer to edit their applications or resumes from the computer, so sending a link through email is a much safer bet.

 Responding to Messages in Your Email

-By default, you'll receive email notifications for emails and texts from candidates.
-You can adjust these on the Hiring Process tab.
-With the incoming messages, you can respond to them and the candidate will get your response, no matter if you are responding to a text or email.
+You can adjust your settings to receive email notifications for incoming emails and texts from candidates within the "Hiring Process" tab.
+With the incoming message notifications, you can respond to them and the candidate will get your response, no matter if you are responding to a text or email.

 Messaging Best Practices